‘Avengers: Endgame’ Director Explains Why Robert Downey Jr. Deserves An Oscar For Portraying Iron Man

 Anyone who was lucky enough to attend an opening night showing of Endgame will understand exactly what the Russos are talking about.
 Most theaters were flooded with silence with just the sound of sniffling and tears hitting the floor.
 One moviegoer, which the brothers alluded to, had to be taken to the hospital after hyperventilating due to excessive crying after the death of Iron Man.

 Downey has also been applauded for ad-libbing one of Endgame’s most emotional scenes.
-When Tony and Steve Rogers converse shortly after he arrives back on Earth, Tony calls his former friend a liar which was a gut punch not only to Captain America himself but to the audience.
+When Tony and Steve Rogers converse shortly after he arrives back on Earth, Tony calls his former friend a liar which was a gut punch not only to Captain America himself, but to the audience.
 “I love you 3000” was also a line Downey brought from home, which he admitted he and his own children say to one another.

 The nominees for the 92nd Academy Awards will be announced this upcoming January.
 Not many major outlets have been hyping up Downey’s potential nomination, but there has been buzz surrounding Leonardo DiCaprio (Once Upon A Time In Hollywood), Tom Hanks (A Beautiful Day in the Neighborhood), Christian Bale (Ford v Ferrari), and Joaquin Phoenix (Joker).